WordPress Dashboard Overview

 Hopefully this helps you better understand all the options available to you and your dashboard, what they do and how to navigate them.
 Thanks for learning with us!

 I am a Community Wrangler sponsored by Automattic and based in the New York area.
 I spend most of my time contributing to the Polyglots, Community, and Training teams.
 My WordPress journey began about 10 years ago, when I started my blog while working as a freelance writer.
 In my offline life, I love travel, coffee, dogs, and learning languages.

 Cami lives in the splendid city of Portland, Oregon with her daughter, partner, very loud cat, and far too many houseplants.
 She’s had a love of WordPress and WordCamps since the last century, when she happened to stumble upon the first WordCamp Portland.
 Since 2013, she has worked at Automattic, as a community organizer for the WordPress open source project.
 In that role, she gets to work with WordCamps and their organizers from around the world, every day.
 She continues to write on an irregular basis at camikaos.com where she explores concepts from the plight of modern parents to mental health to marveling at the seemingly mundane.
 Cami is active on a number of social platforms but can be most readily found as @camikaos on Twitter.

 Courtney has been an avid WP user since 2004.
-She has been a community organizer for the WordPress open source project as part of Automattic’s Five for the Future since 2016.
+She has been contributing to the WordPress open source project sponsored by Automattic since 2016.
 She loves to figure out which dish to cook and which cocktail to mix for you.
-Courtney currently resides in Portland, Oregon, with her spouse and two rascally kittens.
+Courtney currently resides on the island of Oʻahu in Hawaiʻi, with her spouse and two rascally cats.